Knowledge is Power: Why Periodic Exterior Façade Maintenance Can Save You in the Long Term

 Our clients come to us for various services and many times in an emergency.
 The majority of the emergencies we respond to are façade related – a section of masonry fell to the sidewalk below, a precast panel displaced due to failed anchorage, a storm resulted in a significant leak and damage to interior finishes.
 Each of these problems could have been prevented with regular façade condition surveys and maintenance.

-A façade condition survey evaluates most all elements of the building envelope including the walls, windows, and roofing terminations with siding company.
+A façade condition survey evaluates most elements of the building envelope including the walls, windows, and roofing terminations.
 It identifies distress and deficiencies in the façade construction that could lead to the types of emergency situations listed above.
 The subsequent report describes recommended repairs and maintenance, prioritized based on urgency.
 An owner can then budget for this work in the future.
 The goal is to avoid the inevitable, substantial, unexpected expense in response to an emergency event, that could have been prevented for a much lower cost.

 When do you need a façade condition survey?